nimeshOnMobile/Online-Book-Store/README.md

-### Online Book Store
+# Online Book Store Project

-This repository contains the source code for an Online Book Store application developed using Java with Spring Framework.
+This project is a simple Online Book Store application built using Spring Framework.

-### Description
+## Description

-The Online Book Store application allows users to browse through a collection of books, view book details, add books to a shopping cart, and remove books from the cart.
-Users can also view the contents of their shopping cart and the total price of the items.
+The project consists of several Java classes that represent key components of an online book store system, such as controllers, services, and models.
+It utilizes Spring Framework for dependency injection and component management.

-### Features
+## Features

 - Display all books available in the store
-- View details of a specific book by ID
+- Display details of a specific book
-- Add a book to the shopping cart
+- Add books to a shopping cart
-- Remove a book from the shopping cart
+- Remove books from the shopping cart
-- View the contents of the shopping cart and the total price
+- Display the contents of the shopping cart

-### Technologies Used
-- Java
-- Spring Framework
-- Maven

-### Setup
+## Setup Instructions

-- Clone the repository to your local machine
+1. Clone the repository
-- Import the project into your IDE as a Maven project
+2. Import the project as a Maven project
+3. Run the project on a server that supports Spring Framework

+## Usage

-- Run the Main.java file to start the application
+- Access the main class `Main.java` to interact with the application
-- Use the console interface to interact with the Online Book Store
+- Follow the on-screen prompts to navigate through the application and perform actions